Identifying And Overcoming What Holds You Back In Life

 “The man who says he can,and the man who says he can’t are both correct.”~ Confucius

 Limiting Beliefs That Hold You Back From Succesful Results In Life

-As we’ve tried to highlight, what’s holding you back are the limiting beliefs and negative thinking that you’re developed throughout your lifetime.
+As I’ve tried to highlight, what holds you back are the limiting beliefs and negative thinking that you’ve developed throughout your lifetime.

 These are several limiting beliefs, negative thoughts, or unhelpful thinking that many people experience.